-The Legal Executive Institute sat down with Shanin Fuller, Associate General Counsel, Europe, the Middle East and Africa (EMEA) and Counsel, Corporate, Finance & Securities, at Ingredion Inc. In this interview, she shares her career journey and the active role she assumed to drive her legal career and earn a game-changing stretch opportunity.
+The Legal Executive Institute sat down with Shanin Fuller, Associate General Counsel, Europe, the Middle East and Africa (EMEA) and Counsel, Corporate, Finance & Securities, at Ingredion Inc. In this interview, she shares her career journey in her quest to be a GC one day and the active role she assumed to drive her legal career, including how she diversified the industries and practice areas of the law necessary for a GC, to earn a game-changing stretch opportunity.

 Legal Executive Institute: Tell us about your career journey and future career goals.